We all need help sometimes....

 You've taken the first step by looking for someone professional and experienced to help you let go of negative emotions, thoughts, beliefs and the memories that caused them.

 I hope that you will find me genuine, compassionate, non-judgemental and honest.
 I can demonstrate evidence of relevant qualifications, membership of professional bodies governing safe, ethical practice and of course, copious amounts of experience in helping people like yourself feel better.
-Check out my reviews on yell.com and google evidencing a 5 star experience by clients.
+Check out my reviews on yell.com and google evidencing a 5 star experience by many of my past clients.

 How I work......

-I use a mixture of self-empowering coaching, solutions focused counselling and holistic compassionate psychotherapy to help you achieve the mindset you desire.
-In a comfortable, quiet and relaxing setting, we work together in a compassionate yet focused manner.
-I use a range of coaching and psychological techniques which include tapping or emotional freedom technique EFT, Cognitive Behaviour Therapy CBT, Mindfulness, Inner Child work & Self-Compassion building, Clinical Hypnotherapy, ACT therapy, EMDR, Regression to Cause to mention a few.
+I use a mixture of self-empowering coaching, solutions focused counselling and holistic compassionate hypnotherapy and psychotherapy to help you feel and think the way you desire.
+In a comfortable, quiet and relaxing setting, we work together in a compassionate, supportive yet focused manner.
+I use a wide range of coaching and psychological techniques which include :-

-Under hypnosis, I use Regression to Cause or 'Floatback' technique to help my clients identify where the negative feelings and beliefs they are expereincing in the present, originate from, and once the related memories have been identified by the client's sub-conscious mind, I use EMDR - Eye Movement Desensitisation and Reprocesing, to help my client process the unhelpful memories in a more positive way, so that the emotional charge they once held is reduced or eliminated.
-As a result, once self-limiting beliefs can be changed to beliefs which help the client rather than hinder them.
+Under hypnosis, I use Regression to Cause or 'Floatback' technique to help my clients identify the originating memories of the negative feelings and emotions they are currently experiencing.
+Once the related memories have been identified with the help of the client's sub-conscious mind, I use EMDR - Eye Movement Desensitisation and Reprocesing, to help my client process his/her unhelpful memories in a more positive way, so that the emotional charge they once held is reduced or eliminated.
+As a result, feelings about the self and others can be improved, and self-limiting beliefs changed to those which are more positive and helpful.

 So regardless of whether you have an addiction, or a phobia, are suffering from stress or sleep deprivation, issues with food and eating, or having flashbacks to past traumatic events, the way I work with you is to identify what you are feeling now, tracing this to the first and related times you felt this way, and helping you to notice your negative feelings and patterns of behaviour.
 We then use the psychotherapeutic techniques of Regression to Cause and EMDR to release the emotional and physical feelings trapped inside your mind and body.
-Many of you reading this may question whether YOU will be capable of identifying the memories or may believe you already know where your negative feelings originate from.
-Please bear in mind that everyone I have worked with can find memories in this relaxed state, and often those memories that our conscious, rational minds arrive at, don't come up at all under hypnosis.
+Many of you reading this may question whether YOU too will be capable of identifying the memories or may believe you already know where your negative feelings originate from.
+Please consider that everyone I have worked with can identify memories in this relaxed state, and often those memories we consciously remember are not those responsible for the negative emotional feelings about ourself.
 What we think and what we feel can be two entirely different things.
-It is our feeling, emotional, sub-conscious mind, that tends to 'run our show' when we feel emotionally unwell, so just understanding a situation and being able to rationalise it, doesn't mean you can actually change how you feel about it.
+It is our feeling, emotional, sub-conscious mind, that tends to 'run our show' , so understanding a situation and being able to rationalise it, doesn't mean you can actually change how you feel about it.
+This is where a professional is required to help you through the process of change.

 General Information about Hypnotherapy and Hypnosis: